 It is a day to share food, give gifts and reach the deepest heart.
 Brothers and sisters are delivered on this day giving gifts.
 The bhai dooj assorted gifts specially designed for bhai dooj are available on the market.

-What to do at home to celebrate diwali at it’s best?
+What to do at home to celebrate diwali with family at it’s best?

 1. Make a beautiful Rangoli